abyssDS/sfmlWiki/Tutorial:-Using-View.md

 [![coord-comb](http://dev.my-gate.net/wp-content/uploads/2012/06/coord-comb_thumb.png)](http://dev.my-gate.net/wp-content/uploads/2012/06/coord-comb_thumb.png)

-Then we have our two operations `rotate()` and `zoom()`.
-The last picture combines the two transformation:
+Then we have our two operations `rotate()` and `zoom()`, while the last image combines the two transformations:

 [![coord-comb-rot](http://dev.my-gate.net/wp-content/uploads/2012/06/coord-comb-rot_thumb.png)](http://dev.my-gate.net/wp-content/uploads/2012/06/coord-comb-rot.png) [![coord-comb-zoom](http://dev.my-gate.net/wp-content/uploads/2012/06/coord-comb-zoom_thumb.png)](http://dev.my-gate.net/wp-content/uploads/2012/06/coord-comb-zoom.png) [![coord-comb-zoom-rot](http://dev.my-gate.net/wp-content/uploads/2012/06/coord-comb-zoom-rot_thumb.png)](http://dev.my-gate.net/wp-content/uploads/2012/06/coord-comb-zoom-rot.png)

-Note that in the images above, I've moved the rendering coordinate system around to get a few different variations.
-I guess most of the time it's better to use the `move()` function since you won't need to deal with where to place the origin point.
-On the other hand you really need to understand how `sf::View` works to use `rotate()` and `zoom()` because it's not obvious that those transformation will happen around the `sf::View` origin i.e. the middle of the view.
+Note that in the images above, I have moved the world coordinate system around to get a few different variations.
+I guess, most of the time it's easier to use the `move()` function, because you won't need to deal with, where to place the origin point.
+On the other hand you really need to understand how an `sf::View` works to use `rotate()` and `zoom()`, because it's not obvious, that those transformation will happen around the `sf::View` origin, i.e. the middle of the view.

-You should keep in mind the introduced concept doesn't just hold for a window it'll work with any render target including `sf::RenderTexture`.
+Also keep in mind, that introduced concept doesn't just hold true for a window, but it works the same way for any render target including `sf::RenderTexture`.

 ## The size and the constructor